dataspekt/croaq/README.md

 To use this package, install and load it:

-    devtools::install_github("dataspekt/croaq")
+    #devtools::install_github("dataspekt/croaq")
     library(croaq)

-Main function of this package which is used to fetch the data is called `croaq()`, but first you will probably want to view meta-data on stations, pollutants and data types and take note of relevant codes and labels.
+Main function of this package which is used to fetch data is `croaq()`, but first you will probably want to view meta-data on stations, pollutants and data types and take note of relevant codes and labels.
 Use `listStations()` for stations, `listPollutants()` for pollutants and `listDatatypes()` for data types, for example:

     head(listPollutants())